ivoyager/ivoyager/data/solar_system/README.txt

 *	Double-quotes (") will be removed if they enclose the cell on both ends.
 *	A prefix single-quote (') or underscore (_) will be removed.
 *	Blank cells are allowed for any Type and (if no Default specified) are interpreted as missing or n/a values.
-These values will not be set in TableReader build_ functions.
-However, get_int(), get_real(), etc., will return type-specific "null" values (e.g., -1, NAN, etc.).
+These are assigned type-specific "null" values (e.g., -1, NAN, etc.).

 Item hyperlinks to Wikipedia or internal wiki: